Guest257351/Virus-Gen-Code/README.md

-I would like to remind you that all of this is for **educational use only**
+I would like to remind you that all of this is for **educational use only** please only use this on devices you own or have **explicit** permission from the device owner

 all scripts must start with:
 ```